VladKetris/Test-automation-framework-task/docs/workflow.md

 Build robust tests without duplication.
 Spec files are input - all implementation follows from test scenarios.

+---

 ## Core Steps

 ### 1. Spec Definition (AI Input)
 - **Format**: Gherkin (Given/When/Then)
-- **Purpose**: Use as a prompt for the AI Agent.
+- **Purpose**: Use as a prompt for the AI Agent
 - **Storage**: Ephemeral / Reference only.
-Do NOT commit `.feature` files to the repository.
+Do NOT commit `.feature` files to the repository
-- **Process**: Paste the Gherkin scenario into the chat with the AI.
+- **Process**: Paste the Gherkin scenario into the chat with the AI

 ### 2. Locator Strategy (Reuse First)

 **Before writing any code:**

-1. **SEARCH EXISTING**: Check `docs/maps/page-object-map.md` and search the codebase.
+1. **SEARCH EXISTING**: Check `docs/maps/page-object-map.md` and search the codebase
    - If the Page Object and locator already exist → **use them**
    - If the Page Object exists but a method is missing → **extend the existing Page Object**

+2. **NEW LOCATORS**: Follow [locators.md](patterns/locators.md) methodology
+   - Use MCP for visual analysis
+   - Verify uniqueness before implementation
+   - Always add `.describe()` to locators

-2. Prefer using existing locators and methods from existing Page Objects.
+3. Prefer using existing locators and methods from existing Page Objects

 ### 3. 🔴 MANDATORY: Check Maps Before Coding

 **STOP!
 Before writing ANY code:**
 1. **OPEN** `docs/maps/page-object-map.md` - Check existing Page Objects
 2. **OPEN** `docs/maps/steps-map.md` - Check existing Steps classes